“I will never forget your so much patience with me…you are always my amazing solicitor. The BEST one in the UK.”

 Julian Stern

-He regularly visits HMP Huntercombe and other prisons and is particularly interested in advising young people facing deportation.
+He specialises in advising young people facing deportation.
 He frequently receives referrals from those in Young Offender Institutions (YOIs).

 Julian joined Turpin & Miller after a varied career in journalism and publishing, as well as a spell at the Citizens Advice Bureau in Oxford.
 He has a degree in Russian & Soviet Studies as well as a Masters in Contemporary History and Politics.